Rainy Day Women Nos. 12 & 35

-"Rainy Day Women #12 & 35" (sometimes referred to erroneously as "Everybody Must Get Stoned") is a song written and recorded by the American singer-songwriter Bob Dylan.
+"Rainy Day Women #12 & 35" (Note: sometimes erroneously called "Everybody Must Get Stoned") is a song written and recorded by the American singer-songwriter Bob Dylan.
 Columbia Records first released an edited version as a single in March 1966, which reached numbers two and seven in the US and UK charts respectively.
 A longer version appears as the opening track of Dylan's seventh studio album, Blonde on Blonde (1966), and has been included on several compilation albums.

 "Rainy Day Women #12 & 35" was recorded in one take in Columbia's Nashville, Tennessee studio with session musicians.
 The track was produced by Bob Johnston and features a raucous brass band accompaniment.
 There has been much debate over both the meaning of the title and of the recurrent chorus, "Everybody must get stoned".
 Consequently, it became controversial, with some commentators labeling it as "a drug song".
 The song received acclaim from music critics, several of whom highlighted the playful nature of the track.
 Over the years, it became one of Dylan's most performed concert pieces, sometimes with variations in the arrangement.